cohere-coop/graphql-rails-example/README.md

 ## Running the example

 This is written in ruby 2.5 and the feature tests are relying on node 9+.
-The database is sqlite for ease of installation purposes.
+The database is postresql.

 I recommend running the app on port 5000, using `bin/rails s -p 5000`